 Curriculum requirements include successful completion of at least 9 credits from the following:

 - SLHS 535 Bilingualism, Multiculturalism, and Nonmainstream Dialects (3 credits)

-- one graduate elective course outside or within our Department related to bilingualism and/or multiculturalism [2 electives required for AuD students]
+- 3 credit graduate elective course outside or within the department related to phonetics, bilingualism, and/or multiculturism

-- a bilingual clinical practicum [70 contact hours] supervised by a bilingual speech-language pathologist in one setting or an accumulated number of contact hours across clinical placements with culturally and linguistically diverse populations
+- 2 credit bilingual clinical practicum [SLHS 558/568 or SLHS 559/659; 70 contact hours] supervised by a bilingual speech-language clinician for clinical placements with culturally and linguistically diverse populations

 Please review this detailed description of the program.

 Tips on Working with Interpreters in Health Care Settings